miguelgrinberg/Flask-Runner/README.md

 Advanced Usage
 --------------

-Flask-Runner is built on top of [Flask-Script](http://flask-script.readthedocs.org/en/latest/) and it exposes all the classes and functions of that extension with some minor extensions.
+Flask-Runner is built on top of [Flask-Script](http://flask-script.readthedocs.org/en/latest/) and it exposes all the classes and functions of that extension with some minor additions.
 The following example creates a `manage.py` script:

     from flask import Flask
     from flask.ext.runner import Manager